Summary

 - Contact details: correspondence address; telephone number; email address; details of your public social media profile(s).

-- Consent records: records of any consents you may have given, together with the date and time, means of consent and any related information (e.g., the subject matter of the consent).
+- Consent records: records of any consents you may have given, together with the date and time, means of consent and any related information.

 - Location data: geographic location (inferred from IP address).